 Prefetching

 pracht prefetches route data before navigation so page transitions feel instant.
-Prefetching is automatic for server-rendered routes and can be configured per route.
+Prefetching is automatic by default and can be configured per route.

 How It Works

-After hydration, pracht sets up document-level listeners that watch for user interaction with internal links.
+After hydration, pracht loads the prefetch setup and registers document-level listeners that watch for user interaction with internal links.
 When a prefetch is triggered, the route's server data (the same JSON payload used during client-side navigation) is fetched in the background and cached.
-When the user actually clicks the link, the cached data is used immediately โ no second network request.
+When the user actually clicks the link, the cached data is used immediately — no second network request.

-Prefetched data is held in a 30-second TTL cache.
+Prefetched data is held in a small client-side LRU cache with a 30-second TTL.
 Stale entries are discarded and re-fetched on the next interaction.

 Strategies